Balnain: The village

-Glenurquhart used to be part of the lands of the Grants of Glenmorison, with the lands of the Frasers to the north for most of its time.
+Glen Urquhart used to be part of the lands of the Grants of Glenmorison, with the lands of the Frasers to the north for most of its time.
 The Fraser family of Balnain, Scotland, supported Bonnie Prince Charlie., but came from a township of the same name, in Stratherrick on the other side of Loch Ness.

 It was called Lochlater the mid 1700s, after Loch Meiklie's old name of Loch Later.